gameblabla/CSE2/README.md

-# Cave Story Engine 2
+# Cave Story Engine 2 (portable)

 Cave Story Engine 2 is a decompilation of Cave Story.

+This branch migrates the engine from WinAPI to SDL2, and addresses numerous portability issues, allowing it to run on other platforms.

 ![Screenshot](screenshot.png)